 This will expand the emerging research that has identified how the altered microbiome is a promoting factor in the development of cancer, and how it contributes to resistance pathways to chemotherapy and the lack of impact of immunotherapy.

-The GI Cancer Institute is currently seeking community and philanthropic funding with a hope to initiate this pilot trial in early 2021.
+The GI Cancer Institute hopes to initiate this pilot trial in early 2022.
 This pilot study will enrol 20 patients from two sites in NSW.
 We hope to improve the cure rate for pancreas cancer and discover how the immune system responds to this disease.